PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused safety-fallback, precision, graph-cleanup, terminal, and architecture gate is `319 passed in 18.49s`.

+The earlier primary core-cleanup consecutive-Mul call now retains its raw dictionary as well, completing result capture for all three production occurrences of that transactional owner.
+Its pseudo-LeakyReLU/YOLO predecessors and terminal-sanitizer successor are unchanged.

+This checkpoint extends the expanded related gate to `1398 passed in 31.86s`;
+the focused graph-cleanup, terminal, architecture, and pass-efficiency gate is `330 passed in 18.00s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.